 Intergovernmental revenues, consisting of grants, entitlements and shared revenues, are usually recorded in Governmental Funds when measurable and available.
 However, the "available" criterion applies for certain federal grants and shared revenues when the expenditure is made because expenditure is the prime factor for determining eligibility.
 Similarly, if cost sharing or matching requirements exist, revenue recognition depends on compliance with these requirements.

-P. Compensated Absences.
+P. Changes in Accounting Standards.